-Monticello Telephone: (870) 460-1032 / Fax: (870) 460-1933
+Monticello Telephone: (870) 460-1668/Fax: (870) 460-1933

-McGehee Telephone: (870) 222-5360 Crossett Telephone: (870) 364-6414

-High school students who meet University guidelines may enroll in concurrent enrollment courses that are offered for academic credit at both the University and the high school level.
+McGehee Telephone: (870) 222-5360 Crossett Telephone: (870) 364-6414 for academic credit at both the University and the high school level.
 A student should contact his/her high school counselor or principal for current course offerings.
 To receive concurrent credit, a student must be admitted to the University of Arkansas at Monticello as a pre-freshman student.
 See the Admissions section of this catalog for details regarding admission requirements.